 It’s been said that the month of August is one long Sunday night for teachers.
-Summer is a much needed weekend after a long week, and now the vacation is coming to an end.
-While there is of course excitement as a new school year approaches, most teachers experience some back to school anxiety.
-Here are six ways to know you know you’re a teacher in August:
+So that means that summer is like a much-needed weekend after a long week, and now the vacation is coming to an end.
+While there is, of course, excitement as a new school year approaches, most teachers experience some back-to-school anxiety.
+Here are six signs you’re a teacher in August:

 Fueled by all the thoughts of school that have been suppressed for two months, teacher dreams are your brain’s way of reminding you it’s time to get back to work.

-2. The employees at Michaels know you by name
+2. The employees at Michaels (and Target and … ) know you by name.

-You found some plans to make really cool seats for your classroom, and so ran to the store to buy the materials to make them.
-And when you were taking a lunch break, you went on Pinterest and saw some DIY pencil holders, and ran back out to Michaels.
-Then you were inspired to have your class keep reading journals, and stocked up on spiral notebooks.
-Pretty soon, the $25 supply budget your principal gave you for the year covered the fuel costs for a day.
+You found some plans to make really cool seats for your classroom and so ran to the store to buy the materials to make them.
+And when you were taking a lunch break, you went on Pinterest and saw some DIY pencil holders, so you ran back out to Michaels.
+Then you were inspired to have your class keep reading journals and stocked up on spiral notebooks.
+Before you knew it, the $25 supply budget your principal gave you for the year had been used on the day’s the fuel costs.

-3. You haven’t sat this much in a year
+3. You haven’t sat down for this long in a year.

 Yes, it’s professional development time.
-For some reason, you had this notion that you would spend the week decorating your classroom, kicking out some lesson planning, setting up an organization system, and maybe reacquainting with staff members you hadn’t seen all summer.
+For some reason, you had this notion that you would spend the week decorating your classroom, kicking out some lesson planning, setting up an organization system, and maybe getting reacquainted with staff members you haven’t seen all summer.

-Silly you, none of that happens.
-Instead you sit through 40 hours of professional development, sneaking in lesson planning when the facilitator isn’t looking, and lamenting to your coworkers over the drudgery of staff in-services.
-It’s okay though, you can decorate your classroom next year when you have a week of planning time before the school year.
+Silly you.
+None of that happened.
+Instead you sat through 40 hours of professional development, sneaking in lesson planning when the facilitator wasn’t looking and lamenting to your coworkers about the drudgery of staff in-services.
+It’s okay. though.
+You can decorate your classroom next year when you have a week of planning time before the school year—right?

-You made a commitment back in June to not check your work email this summer, and be intentional about taking a break.
+You made a commitment back in June not to check your work email this summer and to be intentional about taking a break.
 Good for you.
 That’s what summers are for.

 Now it’s time to pay for that.
-You didn’t think administration, parents, students, central office, healthcare providers, insurance companies, etc. were going to leave you alone for 2 months, did you?
-Here’s a simple trick: select—> check all, mark as read.
+You didn’t think administration, parents, students, the central office, healthcare providers, insurance companies, etc. were going to leave you alone for two months, did you?
+Here’s a simple trick: Select check all and mark every email as read.